dchangheathcote/dice_roller/readme.md

-Dice Rolling API
+# Dice Rolling API

-Wordpress plugin
+Written as a Wordpress plugin

+Dice rolling API for board games